On Making Friends as a (Shy) New Parent

 It was that simple.

 And so my pregnancy and the first seven months of parenthood have been unusually sociable.
-If Matilda and I are at a loose end and would rather not be, there's usually a mum friend and her baby up for a walk in the park.
+If my baby and I are at a loose end and would rather not be, there's usually a mum friend and her baby up for a walk in the park.

 But now they're going back to work and/or moving away; my Mondays and Tuesdays are looming empty.